CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 <img src="img/refraction.png">

 ### Physically-Based Depth-of-Field Effects
 Depth of field is a technique used in photography to focus the image on a certain object and have the rest of the image out of focus.
 This is generally accomplished with using a wider aperture to create an exposure.
 This was simulated in this project by defining a lens radius and focal distance for the camera and sending out rays by sampling points around the lens.
 Below we can see that the reflective red ball is in focus in the foreground, while the diffuse red ball in the background is out of focus.
+The feature is great for scenes where you want to draw the viewers focus towards a certain object.
 <img src="img/depthOfField.png">

 ### Anti-Aliasing
 Anti-aliasing is a pixel operation that smooths edges in a geometry.
 This was accomplished by adding a randomized offset to the ray direction to average out the color with the pixels around it.
-We have anti-aliasing on the top and no anti-aliasing on the bottom.
+We have a scene rendered with anti-aliasing on the top and without anti-aliasing on the bottom.
 There's very slight smoothing of edges around the sphere for the anti-aliasing render as well as smoothing of the background wall colors.
 <img src="img/AAZoom.PNG">
 <img src="img/noAAZoom.PNG">

 ### Mesh Loading from OBJ Files
-3D mesh models were rendered in some scenes using tiny_obj_loader to help process OBJ files.
+3D mesh models were rendered in some scenes using [tiny_obj_loader](https://github.com/tinyobjloader/tinyobjloader) to help process OBJ files.
+This allowed me to load in models that were more complex than simple geometric models such as spheres and boxes so that I could create more visually interesting scenes.
 Only one mesh can be loaded into the scene at any given time, where the path to the OBJ file containing the mesh data is hardcoded into main.cpp.
 Once this mesh data is loaded into the scene, we now have to check for each triangle in the mesh whether it intersects our rays.
 This method leads to many pointless intersection tests, since some rays may not hit any of the triangles at all.
 To help improve performance, a bounding box was created around the mesh and first testing to see if the ray intersected the bounding box at all before checking all of the triangles.
 <img src="img/bunny.png">
 <img src="img/cloud.png">

-### Hierarchical Spatial Data Structures (Octrees)g
+### Hierarchical Spatial Data Structures (Octrees)
 This is a further performance improvement that builds off of the bounding box idea from the mesh loading section.
 We essentially define the bounding box of the entire mesh to be the root of an [octree](https://en.wikipedia.org/wiki/Octree) and subdivide it into octants that comprise its children up to a certain tunable depth.
 Once we hit the leaves of the octree, we have essentially subdivided the entire bounding box into unique mini bounding boxes where we can track which triangles are bounded by this leaf.
 I kept track of this by creating a buffer of Triangles and maintaining start and end pointers within the Octree nodes for the ranges of Triangles that fell within the bounds of the box.
 We can then traverse the tree when shooting rays to check a much smaller subset of Triangles to get some performance improvements.

 I wasn't able to complete this feature in its entirety, but I've implemented tree construction on the CPU to determine which triangles belong to which nodes, and an iterative check for each leaf's bounding box.
 I'm not entirely sure why some parts of the mesh are rendered while other aren't, but the general outline of the bunny is still there.
 I'd imagine there are some edge cases I'm missing that's causing me to ignore some triangles and not consider them in my ray calculations.